freeCodeCamp/chapter/CONTRIBUTING.md

 Based on your experience or preference, decide between the two options:

-* _Docker Mode_: typically easier if you just want to start the application for the first time or don't want to run a local Postgres database on your host computer.
+* _Docker Mode_: typically easier if you just want to start the application for the first time or don't want to run a local PostgreSQL database on your host computer.
 It will take longer to "boot up" the container than manual-mode and can be slow to reload some types of code changes.
-* _Manual Mode_: more of a "hands-on" method, is more lightweight in that it's faster to "boot" and faster to refresh for some code changes, requires more knowledge of running Postgres and configuring localhost services to play nice with the code.
+* _Manual Mode_: more of a "hands-on" method, is more lightweight in that it's faster to "boot" and faster to refresh for some code changes, requires more knowledge of running PostgreSQL and configuring localhost services to play nice with the code.

 ## Docker Mode